Assisting the Human Fact-Checkers: Detecting All Previously Fact-Checked Claims in a Document: Related Work

-Here we focus on direction ({\em ii}), i.e.,~detecting relevant previously fact-checked claims, which is the least studied of the above problems. \citet{shaar-etal-2020-known} proposed a \emph{claim-focused} task formulation, and released two datasets: one based on PolitiFact (i.e.,~claims from political debates and speeches), and another one based on Snopes (i.e.,~claims from tweets).
+\citet{shaar-etal-2020-known} proposed a \emph{claim-focused} task formulation, and released two datasets: one based on PolitiFact, and another one based on Snopes.
 They had a ranking formulation: given a claim, they asked to retrieve a ranked list of previously fact-checked claims from a given database of such claims; the database included the verified claims together with corresponding articles.
 One can argue that this formulation falls somewhere between (\emph{ii})~detecting relevant previously fact-checked claims and (\emph{iii})~retrieving relevant evidence to fact-check a claim.
-The same formulation was adopted at the CLEF CheckThat! lab in 2020, where the focus was on tweets, and in 2021, which featured both tweets and political debates \cite{clef-checkthat-lncs:2020,clef-checkthat-en:2020,CheckThat:ECIR2021}.
-A similar formulation was also explored in~\cite{10.1145/3308558.3314135}.
+The same formulation was adopted at the CLEF CheckThat! lab in 2020, where the focus was on tweets, and in 2021-2022, which featured both tweets and political debates \cite{clef-checkthat-lncs:2020,clef-checkthat-en:2020,CheckThat:ECIR2020,CheckThat:ECIR2021,clef-checkthat:2021:task2,ECIR:CLEF:2022,clef-checkthat:2022:task2}.

+The best systems at the CLEF CheckThat!
+2021 lab used BM25 retrieval, semantic similarity using embeddings, and reranking \cite{DBLP:conf/clef/ChernyavskiyIN21,DBLP:conf/clef/MihaylovaBCHHN21,Pritzkau2021NLyticsAC}.
+A follow-up work used a batch softmax contrastive loss to better fine-tune BERT for the task \cite{chernyavskiy-etal-2022-batch}.

-Experiments with these datasets and task formulations have shown that one can achieve sizable performance gains when matching not only against the target claim, but also using the full text of the associated article that fact-checkers wrote to explain their verdict.
-Thus, in a follow-up work, \citet{Claim:retrieval:context:2021} focused on modeling the context when checking an input sentence from a political debate, both on the source side and on the target side, e.g.,~by looking at neighboring sentences and using co-reference resolution.
+It has been further shown that it is important to match not only against the target claim, but also using the full text of the associated article that fact-checkers wrote to explain their verdict.
+Thus, in a follow-up work, \citet{Claim:retrieval:context:2022} focused on modeling the context when checking an input sentence from a political debate, both on the source side and on the target side, e.g.,~by looking at neighboring sentences and using co-reference resolution.

+\citet{sheng-etal-2021-article} proposed a re-ranker based on memory-enhanced transformers for matching (MTM) to rank fact-checked articles using key sentences selected using lexical, semantic and pattern-based similarity. \citet{si-etal-2021-topic} modeled claim-matching using topic-aware evidence reasoning and stance-aware aggregation, which model semantic interaction and topical consistency to learn latent evidence representation. \citet{kazemi-etal-2021-claim} developed two datasets (one consisting of \textit{claim-like statements} and the other one using annotation of \textit{claim similarity}) covering four languages.

+\citet{jiang-etal-2021-exploring-listwise} used sequence-to-sequence transformer models for sentence selection and label prediction. \citet{wan-etal-2021-dqn} proposed a deep Q-learning network, i.e., a reinforcement learning approach, which computes candidate pairs of precise evidence and their labels, and then uses post-processing to refine the candidate pairs.